 So here’s our secret.
 We shop like millionaires.
 Which means we LOVE shopping curated consignment.

-This week, we went to one of our favorite local curated consignment shops (for you Arizona locals out there, My Sister’s Closet) and found twelve amazing staple pieces from her favorite brands (including several awesome dresses and skirts to wear for shooting weddings!) from (wait for it!)
+We can remember going to one of our favorite local curated consignment shops (for you Arizona locals out there, My Sister’s Closet) and finding twelve amazing staple pieces from some of our favorite brands (including several awesome dresses and skirts to wear for shooting weddings!) including (wait for it!)
 J. Crew, Banana Republic and White House Black Market!
 And the total for all twelve items was $115!
 Which means we got TWELVE great pieces from high-end brands for less than the retail cost of ONE dress from Banana Republic!
 Shut the front door.
 It’s true!

-In the picture below, those brown ankle booties are COACH, and retail for $275.
+Another one of our favorite finds was a pair of brown COACH ankle booties that retail for $275.
 Amy paid $24 for them, which is less than a pair of ankle booties from TARGET!
-That chambray Banana Republic top in the picture retails for $68, and Amy got it for $9.99.
+We got a Banana Republic top that retails for $68, and Amy got it for $9.99.
 So instead of paying $343 for those items, we paid $33.99.
 We’ve never claimed to like math, but, you guys, that’s TEN PERCENT!
 Math is getting pretty fun!

 We could go on and on with the crazy savings, but just think.
 It only takes a few trips like that to the consignment shop, and pretty soon, you’ve saved yourself enough to GO ON A CRUISE!
 And look cute while doing it!
 Speaking of that, if you remember our cruise photos from last month, we got more comments on Amy’s bathing suit than anything, and, you guessed it, it was $150+ suit that she bought for $11.99.

-Even though our favorite shop My Sister’s Closet is local to Arizona, there are curated high end consignment shops all over the nation.
-We were recently introduced to an online shop, called Thred Up, with a similar business model which we love.
+Even though one of our favorite shops, My Sister’s Closet, is local to Arizona, there are curated high end consignment shops all over the nation.
+We were introduced to an online shop called Thred Up, with a similar business model, which we love.
 They even start you off with ten free dollars!
 We also hunt around the outlets from time to time, although it’s just hard for those outlet prices to compete with the high end consignment shops.
 There’s just something so fun about finding something you love at a steal of a deal!